Best 6 NANDA Nursing Diagnosis for Hyperglycemia That Actually Work

 What are the common NANDA nursing diagnoses for hyperglycemia?

-Nurses might say you’re at risk for unstable blood sugar, not taking care of your health, or lacking knowledge.
+Nurses might say you’re at risk for unstable blood sugar, lack of health care, or lack of knowledge.
 Reasons can include not taking enough insulin, not following your diet, or not managing your medicine.

 What are the critical nursing interventions for hyperglycemia?